JamieS56/Milestone-Project-1/README.md

     * [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjamies56.github.io%2FMilestone-Project-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

     ii.
 When put through the jigsaw css validator 17 errors came up, but they were all from bootstrap and warnings from bootstrap and font awwesome.

+9. Websites on different browsers:

+    i. throughout the website creation i have viewed the website on google chrome, microsoft edge, samsung mobile browser, apple safari. and they all run well and look good.

 ---
 ## Deployment: